Ntt37Vp/CS50-SQL/Final-Project/DESIGN.md

 ## Scope

-My project is a mock representation of a simple medical billing for a healthcare provider's office.
+My project is a mock representation of a simple medical billing claims tracking for a healthcare provider's office.

 * The purpose of this database is to represent a medical billing software tracking claims for patients
 * Which people, places, things, etc. are you including in the scope of your database?